GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim-new-features.md

 Two aspects have changed with regards to multi-valued attributes:

-* The subattribute *operation* was removed because it is simply not part of the specification.
+* The subattribute called *operation* was removed because it is simply not part of the specification.
 You will not be able to set its value or retrieve it now (even if it was stored in LDAP in the past)
 * When a multi-valued attribute is empty, it is not returned in the response.
 Previously, any operation (create, retrieve, update, etc...) that returned a resource was showing an empty json list `[]` for multi-valued attributes that had no data assigned (e.g. a user with no addresses).
 Update your code to account for the fact that the attribute will not be there when it has no info.

 For single-valued attributes that are not assigned (no data), the same rule applies.
 The previous implementation returned the attribute with null value in the Json response, like this: